-Jāzeps Vītols Latvian Academy of Music (JVLMA) is the only one university-type education establishment in Latvia providing higher musical education in performing arts, composition, musicology, music education, as well as carrying out research.
-JVLMA offers internationally accredited study programmes on bachelor, master and doctoral level and professional qualifications.
+JVLMA is the only one university-type education establishment in Latvia providing higher musical education in performing arts, composition, musicology, music education and choreography, as well as carrying out research.
+JVLMA offers internationally accredited study programmes on Bachelor, Master and Doctoral level and professional qualifications.

 In the forthcoming period JVLMA shall contribute to the following priorities: